KGeri201/THAPMU/README.md

 ## Hardware
 This is a very simple project.
 As a basis I took inspiration of the [SparkFun Serial Basic Breakout - CH340C and USB-C](https://www.sparkfun.com/products/15096).
 I modified the circuit and the layout to fit the requirements of the esp and the sensor.
-I also replaced some of the parts with their easier to get and easier to solder counterparts.
+I also replaced some of the electronics with their easier to get and easier to solder counterparts.
 To keep the project as simple as possible I did not integrate the esp and the sensor.
 They are both normal boards to plug into the modified serial adapter.